aya1yume/COMP2113-Group-Project/README.md

 Five-in-a-Row Game

-Team Members
+Team Members:

-Liu Yuxuan 3036445464
+· Liu Yuxuan 3036445464

-Chen Yu Wai 3036391900
+· Chen Yu Wai 3036391900

 # Application Description
 Five-in-a-Row is a text-based console game implemented in C++ where players compete to connect five stones in a row horizontally, vertically, or diagonally.
 The game features human vs AI gameplay with multiple difficulty levels, save/load functionality, and an intuitive command-based interface.

 # Features Implemented
 ## 1.Core Gameplay
-Human vs AI Gameplay: Play against a computer opponent with three difficulty levels
+· Human vs AI Gameplay: Play against a computer opponent with three difficulty levels

-15×15 Game Board: Standard Five-in-a-Row board size with hexadecimal coordinate system (0-9, A-E)
+· 15×15 Game Board: Standard Five-in-a-Row board size with hexadecimal coordinate system (0-9, A-E)

-Win Condition Detection: Automatically detects when a player connects five stones
+· Win Condition Detection: Automatically detects when a player connects five stones

-Draw Detection: Identifies when the board is full with no winner
+· Draw Detection: Identifies when the board is full with no winner

 ## 2.Game Commands
-Move Input: Enter coordinates (e.g., "7 7" or "A A") to place stones
+· Move Input: Enter coordinates (e.g., "7 7" or "A A") to place stones

-Save Game: Type "save" during your turn to save progress
+· Save Game: Type "save" during your turn to save progress

-Load Game: Load previously saved games from the main menu
+· Load Game: Load previously saved games from the main menu

-Undo Move: Type "undo" to revert your last move (human player only)
+· Undo Move: Type "undo" to revert your last move (human player only)

-Restart Game: Type "restart" to start a new game
+· Restart Game: Type "restart" to start a new game

-Exit to Menu: Type "exit" to return to the main menu
+· Exit to Menu: Type "exit" to return to the main menu

 ## 3.AI Difficulty Levels
-Easy: Random moves
+· Easy: Random moves

-Medium: Basic defensive strategy with threat detection
+· Medium: Basic defensive strategy with threat detection

-Hard: Advanced strategy with evaluation functions and pattern recognition
+· Hard: Advanced strategy with evaluation functions and pattern recognition

 # Coding Requirements Implementation
 ## 1.Generation of Random Events
-Implementation: AI moves at easy difficulty use random number generation to select positions
+· Implementation: AI moves at easy difficulty use random number generation to select positions

-Location: AIPlayer::easyMove() in AIPlayer.cpp
+· Location: AIPlayer::easyMove() in AIPlayer.cpp

-Purpose: Provides unpredictable gameplay at lower difficulty levels
+· Purpose: Provides unpredictable gameplay at lower difficulty levels

 ## 2.Data Structures for Storing Data
-Implementation: 2D vector (vector<vector<char>>) for the game board
+· Implementation: 2D vector (vector<vector<char>>) for the game board

-Location: Board class in Board.h and Board.cpp
+· Location: Board class in Board.h and Board.cpp

-Purpose: Efficiently stores and manages the game state with O(1) access to any position
+· Purpose: Efficiently stores and manages the game state with O(1) access to any position

 ## 3.Dynamic Memory Management
-Implementation: Smart pointers (unique_ptr) for player objects
+· Implementation: Smart pointers (unique_ptr) for player objects

-Location: Game class in Game.h and Game.cpp
+· Location: Game class in Game.h and Game.cpp

-Purpose: Automatic memory management for player instances with clear ownership
+· Purpose: Automatic memory management for player instances with clear ownership

 ## 4.File Input/Output
-Implementation: Save/load system using file streams
+· Implementation: Save/load system using file streams

-Location: SaveSystem class in SaveSystem.h and SaveSystem.cpp
+· Location: SaveSystem class in SaveSystem.h and SaveSystem.cpp

-Purpose: Persistent game state storage with custom file format
+· Purpose: Persistent game state storage with custom file format

 ## 5.Program Codes in Multiple Files
-Implementation: Modular class structure with separate header and implementation files
+· Implementation: Modular class structure with separate header and implementation files

 Files: